Stick-Package-Manager/stick/README.md

 A: No, Stick is designed for AUR packages only.
 Use `pacman` for official repositories.

 **Q: Is this safe to use?**
 A: As safe as manually installing AUR packages.
 Always review PKGBUILDs first.
+Stick includes automatic checksum verification for added security.

 **Q: Can I use this on non-Arch systems?**
 A: No, it requires `pacman` and is designed specifically for Arch-based distributions.